Tales of the Bloodstone Lands

 Although the Bloodstone Wars brought the armies of the land together, the people remain divided.
 Each barony fared a little differently during the recent wars, and therefore everyone has their own opinion about goings-on in the north, and of the rise of the new heroes.
 The selfish and deceitful rulers Zhengyi put in place have only served to aggravate the already-volatile situation.

 Before the Witch-King, and from the days of its earliest origins, Damara was a single harmonious nation.
 An acknowledged, accepted king ruled all from Heliogabalus.
-The provinces existed as counties, all solidly behind the trusted decisions that issued from the throne.
+The provinces were all solidly behind the trusted decisions that issued from the throne.
 Each county was ruled by a noble house of long standing.

 The supply provinces of Arcata, Bloodstone, Brandiar, Carmathan, and Soravia are less densely populated than the city provinces.
 These provinces support Damara’s large-scale farmers and miners, the backbone supporting the cities’ economies.